 J: Which health support systems are put in place?

 W: The key thing in a race like this – it’s like doing an ultramarathon for seven days in a row – is the on-the bike nutrition.
 First off, you have to know that your preparation is in place, you have those long hours of training behind you so that you know what works for your body while you’re on the bike.
 Then you also need to know what is required to refuel – this is sometimes a bit tricky because you cannot really simulate the Cape Epic, but there are guys who try it with different races.
 Obviously, it puts so much more strain on people, so it requires a lot of medical.

 There’s excellent medical care in the race villages, not just for the emergencies that occur, but also that provide the riders with preventative diagnosis.
 In this case, with Medi-Clinic as a sponsor, they’ve set up a literal ICU in the race village, and they’ve been involved for a very long time, so they can help riders with the early symptoms, so they can know what is coming.
 The staff is also very well-trained.

 J: How do riders usually wind down after they have completed a day’s riding?

-W: Hopefully they make use of our wonderful wifi infrastructure and let their loved ones know they’re okay.
-Having ridden last year, I can say it’s a truly great thing to get to the Woolies recovery zone, where they provide a cold cloth over your neck, and it’s a cooled area, so you get your recovery food right there.
-Then most of the riders are massaged, a package is prepared before-hand, depending on preference, either shorter or longer massages to get them in the best shape for the next day.
+W: Hopefully they make use of our wonderful Wi-Fi infrastructure and let their loved ones know they’re okay.
+Having ridden last year, I can say it’s truly great to get to the Woolies recovery zone, where they provide cold cloth over your neck, and it’s a cooled area, so you get your recovery food right there.
+Then most of the riders are massaged, a package is prepared beforehand, depending on preference, either shorter or longer massages to get them in the best shape for the next day.
 Then they need to focus on rehydration, but then they also need to make sure that they eat well and eat enough.
-And then in most cases it’s an early night.
+And then in most cases, it’s an early night.
 Some participants are both riders and journalists, so they need to complete their stories at night and ride the next day.